redirect2me/which-dns/README.md

 The following parameters are required:

-* email: the email address for your account with Let's Encrypt
+* email: the email address for your account with Let's Encrypt (and the SOA record)
 * hostname: the `hostname` that you picked
 * ipaddress: the public IP address of the server
 * nshostname: the `nshostname` that you picked